 Regardless of your family's income or your potential for a scholarship, complete all financial aid applications required by the VSU Office of Financial Aid.
-VSU General Scholarship Applications are due in the Office of Financial Aid by March 1.
+VSU General Scholarship Applications are due in the Office of Financial Aid by March 1 and are available on line at <www.valdosta.edu/finaid>.
+Other scholarship information is available at this website.